[Back] [Home] [Who to Talk to] [Study Skills] [Library] [Things to do] [Regulations] [Welcome]

 If you would like advice and guidance on how to budget your student funding you can book a budgeting appointment with Student Funding Advice via firstname.lastname@example.org.

-The UCAS website also has an online budget calculator as does the Which?
+The UCAS website also has via the following link an online budget calculator as does the Which?
 University website.